muratkeremozcan/appsyncmasterclass-backend/README.md

     Value: !Ref WebUserPoolClient
 ```

-After the `serversless.yml` change, we have to deploy `npm run deploy` and
+After the `serversless.yml` change, we have to deploy `yarn deploy` and export
-export environment `npm run export:env`.
-Finally, we have an `.env` file with 6
+environment `yarn export:env`.
+Finally, we have an `.env` file with 6 values:
-values:

 ```dotenv
 # .env